grzywkaplrks/grzywkaplrks/README.md

 ---

 ### 👨🏻‍💻 About Me
-I am a passionate **ML to Code Developer** with years of experience in the technology sector.
-My work bridges the gap between advanced Machine Learning models and functional, high-quality code.
+I am an **ML to Code Developer** focused on bridging the gap between advanced Machine Learning models and functional, high-quality code.

-As a Linux and Windows enthusiast, I combine deep technical knowledge with a commitment to delivering reliable, modern, and tailor-made IT solutions.
-My goal is to empower clients by simplifying their daily workflows through innovative technology.
+As a Linux and Windows enthusiast, I combine technical curiosity with a commitment to delivering reliable, modern, and tailor-made IT solutions.
+My goal is to support clients by simplifying their daily workflows through the effective use of innovative technology.

 **What I do:**
 * 🚀 **Web Development:** Creating modern, responsive websites.